emdevs/fakebook/README.md

 ### Clubs

 Clubs are a feature that grants access to a select number of users access, through memberships.
 Each have their own post wall, which can only be viewed and posted to by their own members.
 Users can also create their own clubs, and set their own member capacity limit.
-For particularly annoying users, club owners have the ability to block members from their club, which denies them access to all club posts, as well as the club [chatroom](#chatroom).
+For particularly annoying users, club owners have the ability to block members from their club, which denies them access to all club posts as well as the club chatroom.

 #### Chatroom